cf-control/cf-control/README.md

 ##### apply [SUBCOMMAND]
 ```
-  space-developers       Assign users as space developers that are present in the given yaml file,
+  space-developers       Apply the differences between the space developers given in the YAML file and
-                         but not in your cf instance, or revoke the space developer if its in the cf instance, but not in the yaml file.
+                    in the live system.
 ```

 ##### [PARAMS]